zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

        .. type:: string

-     - Indicates the response contains a customer object.
+     - Indicates the response contains an order object.
 Will always contain ``order`` for this endpoint.

    * - ``id``